kubuntu-team/kubuntu-manual/README.md

 Built HTML from RST with Sphinx: http://sphinx-doc.org/

+Send suggestions to aaronhoneycutt@kubuntu.org

 --
-Written by the Kubuntu Manual Team
+Written by the Kubuntu Team